metastack/cygsympathy/README.md

   `.exe` is added to the target if the target requires it.
 For example, `ln -sf xz /bin/xzcat` will be changed so that `/bin/xzcat.exe` is a symlink to `xz.exe`.
 This ensures `xzcat` can be executed from CMD in the same way as `xz`.

+**Note that the Cygwin installation must include libicu-devel for the uconv command**